redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/README.md

 ## Performance Metrics Evaluated:

+Each inference test outputs a transcription file using the following pattern:

+MODEL-SIZE-BASE_IMAGE-AUDIO_FILE-GPU/CPU-QTY-DATE.txt

+**Cost:** How much does it cost to infer?

+**Resources:** How many resources does it consume to infer?
+1. GPU
+1. CPU

+**Speed:** How fast is the model at transcribing using the `time` command which prints

+1. `real` - wall-clock time (actual elapsed time) from when the command started to when it finished.
+1. `user` - total amount of CPU time spent in user mode, meaning the time the CPU spent executing the process's code (excluding kernel operations).
+1. `sys` - total amount of CPU time spent in kernel mode, meaning time spent executing system calls on behalf of the process (e.g., file I/O, memory allocation).
+If you are using a GPU, it's likely that much of the work gets offloaded resulting in a lower number.

+**Accuracy:** How accurate is the model?
+JiWER is a simple and fast python package to evaluate an automatic speech recognition system.
+It supports the following measures:

+1. `word error rate (WER)`
+1. `match error rate (MER)`
+1. `word information lost (WIL)`
+1. `word information preserved (WIP)`
+1. `character error rate (CER)`

 1. [STT Benchmark from Picovoice](https://github.com/Picovoice/speech-to-text-benchmark?tab=readme-ov-file)
 1. Execution Time: Measure total inference time per transcription.
 1. Accuracy (Word Error Rate - WER): Evaluate transcription correctness.